alexraskin/lhbot/README.md

 ## Deploy

-This bot is completely managed by terraform and is deployed on [Railway](https://railway.app/).
-If you are wanting to deploy this bot, you can do so by following the instructions below.

 A few things you will need:

 - Discord bot
 - Mongo database (I use atlas)
 - A Railway account
-- Amazon S3 Bucket

 Take a look in the [`/example-files`](https://github.com/alexraskin/lhbot/tree/main/example-files) folder for examples of the files you will need to create.

-## Deploying the bot to Railway via Terraform

-1. Clone the repository
-2. Change `dir` to `infrastructure/terraform/bot`
-3. Create a `terraform.tfvars` The bot will look for all these environment variables [in this file](hhttps://github.com/alexraskin/lhbot/blob/main/infrastructure/terraform/bot/shared-envs.tf)
-4. Run `terraform init`
-5. Run `terraform apply`

 ___

 ## Run the bot locally

 To run the bot locally, you will need to fill in the `.env` file all the values that are missing.